Old Mill Farmhouse – a totally non-smoking establishment

 ‘Fron Oleu’ means ‘light on the hill’ and the late afternoon sun bathes the fields and garden in a beautiful golden glow.
 ‘Trawsfynydd’ means ‘across the mountains’.
-Whichever way you travel, the road rises as it threads its way to Trawsfynydd, which is set on a hill six hundred feet above sea level and is completely encircled by the glorious mountain ranges of Snowdonia.
+Whichever way you travel, the road rises as it threads its way to Trawsfynydd, which is set on a hill more than six hundred feet above sea level and is completely encircled by the glorious mountain ranges of Snowdonia.
 The name was given to the village by the Romans.

-It was once the home of the village corn miller and dates back to the early seventeen hundreds.
+It was once the home of the village corn miller and dates back to the late fifteen hundreds.
 It is central for attractions, convenient for mountain bikers – only a few minutes north of Coed y Brenin visitor centre and bike trails – and has safe bike storage.

 Our llamas and small animals keep everyone entertained, our chickens provide us with free range eggs for breakfast, and our garden railway is a great favourite with our guests.